This 2014 French study was a parody of science.

 I’m pretty sure their imputation method would have “made up” education level data points for me of “high school” for ages 33 and beyond.
 I doubt that the model would have produced my actual education levels of a Bachelors and two Masters degrees at age 33.

 Everything I said about the Problematic research on stress that will never make a contribution toward advancing science study applied to this study, including the “allostatic load” buzzword and the same compliant reviewer.

-Studies like this are a misallocation of scarce resources.
-The design and data of such studies aren’t able to reach levels where they can provide etiologic evidence.
+Studies like this both detract from science and are a misallocation of scarce resources.
+Their design and data aren’t able to reach levels where they can provide etiologic evidence.

 Such studies also have limiting effects on how we “do something” about real problems, because the researchers won’t be permitted to produce findings that aren’t politically correct.

 http://www.pnas.org/content/112/7/E738.full “Adverse childhood experiences and physiological wear-and-tear in midlife: Findings from the 1958 British birth cohort”